Ready Mixed Concrete (Scotland)

 As they were not required for the return leg due to loading up with steel plate from Ravenscraig the pallets were stored until there were enough for a full back load down south to England.

-ERF E10 4X2 tractor unit Reg No F660 ARN Fleet No 42 'Formidable', registered new by Riding's on the 1st of April 1989, is seen here in 1997 towards the end of its working life after coming off the RMC contract.
+ERF E10 4X2 tractor unit Reg No F660 ARN Fleet No 42 'Formidable', purchased new by Riding's on the 15th of February 1989, is seen here in 1997 towards the end of its working life when eight years old after coming off the RMC contract.

 Tankers used on the movement of plastic products from BP Grangemouth were washed out after every load as a protection against contamination.

 Seddon Atkinson Strato 4x2 tractor unit Reg No F881 RRK Fleet No 111 'Sir Bedivere' was powered by a Cummins L10 325 engine.

 Registered new on the 2nd of May 1989 it entered service with the Riding fleet on the 24th of September 1990 after being purchased second hand, at a cost of £17,750 plus vat, from Ryland North West Ltd who had utilised it as their demonstrator tractor unit.